-Sarah Hartley – Partnership Manager
+Sarah Hartley – Administrator

 Sarah has worked in the statutory and third sector for many years, developing and implementing strategy and policy.
-She is an experienced manager, having held senior positions within a number of small charities and has a strong administrative base.
+She is an experienced manager, having held senior positions within a number of small charities and has a strong administrative and finance base.
 Originating from the East Coast of Yorkshire, she has personal experience of many of the issues affecting coastal communities and has lived in the Highlands for over 15 years.
 Sarah is committed to developing and implementing our 10 year Business Plan and ensuring the work of the Moray Firth Partnership contributes positively to the long-term sustainability of the area.

 Joanne Allday – Bunchrew, Inverness